Skip to content

 2. Audio Recording Notification

-Your business should ensure that it notifies staff of audio recording devices within a reasonable distance of each device.
+Your business should ensure that it notifies staff of the presence of audio recording devices within a reasonable distance of each device.
 A warning sign similar to CCTV warning signs is usually sufficient.

-Some organisations also publish a written policy warning of audio recordings within the premises.
-Most of these policies will confirm where the audio recording devices are and are not.
+Some organisations also publish a written policy warning of the use of audio recordings within their premises.
+Most of these policies will confirm where audio recording devices are and are not allowed.

 3. Deletion of Audio Recording Data

-One of the main principles of the GDPR is to delete data when no longer necessary.
+One of the primary principles of the GDPR is to delete data when it is no longer necessary.
 In this way, your company will likely have no lawful reason for keeping audio recordings from three years ago unless they form part of an active disciplinary investigation (or similar).

-The ICO is particularly keen on deleting audio data, given the vast amount of information within any audio recording and the chance of picking up private conversations.
+The ICO is particularly keen on deleting audio data, given the vast amount of information contained within any audio recording and the potential for capturing private conversations.

 4. Secure Storage of Audio Recordings